Nancy Naples (sociologist)

 Nancy A. Naples is an American sociologist, and currently Board of Trustees Distinguished Professor of Sociology and Women's, Gender, and Sexuality Studies at the University of Connecticut, where she is also director of graduate studies.
 She has contributed significantly to the study of community activism, poverty in the United States, inequality in rural communities, and methodology in women's studies and feminism.

 Education

 Naples received her M.A. in dance education from New York University in 1974, and in 1979 she received a Master of Social Work in social policy from Hunter College School of Social Work, City University of New York.
-She completed a PhD in sociology at Graduate School and University Center, City University of New York in 1988.
+She completed a PhD in sociology at Graduate Center of the City University of New York in 1988.

 Career

 From 1984 to 1988, Naples worked as an adjunct lecturer at Queens College, City University of New York, and Columbia University.
 Within this period, she worked as a lecturer in the Department of sociology, Anthropology, and Economics at State University of New York, Purchase.
 In 1988, she became an assistant professor at State University of New York, Old Westbury, before continuing to Iowa State University (1989–1992), and University of California, Irvine (1992–1998).
 In 1998, she became an associate professor in sociology and women's studies at University of California, Irvine.
 She then moved to University of Connecticut in 2001 where she started as an associate professor, progressed to a full professor, and in 2014 was made Board of Trustees Distinguished Professor of Sociology and Women's, Gender, and Sexuality Studies.

 Naples has been chair of organisations, including the Race, Gender and Class Section of the American Sociological Association, the Discrimination Committee of Sociologists for Women in Society, and the Conflict, Social Action and Change Division of the Society for the Study of Social Problems.
 She has also served as president of the Eastern Sociological Society and the Society for the Study of Social Problems.
 Much of Naples' career has been focused on Women's, Gender and Sexuality Studies, and in reflection of this she has been the director of related programs at University of California, Irvine, and the University of Connecticut.

 Naples was awarded the Jessie Bernard Award by the American Sociological Association, which recognises scholarly work that has enlarged the horizons of sociology to encompass fully the role of women in society.